TanishaKothari/Firearm-Frenzy/README.md

 5. Use **Spacebar** or the **A button on a gamepad** to jump.
 6. Kill all enemies to win.

-Use the Left Mouse Button or Right Trigger on a gamepad to shoot at the enemy AI.
-Use Spacebar or Gamepad A button to jump.
-Kill all enemies to win.

 ## Technologies Used
 - Unreal Engine 5
 - C++